slitsche/biosoft/content/posts/identity.md

 - Declare the fields in the schema which uniquely identify the entity
 - Communicate more and live a review process https://opensource.zalando.com/restful-api-guidelines/#195
-- Careful use of uuids, avoid when possible.
+- Avoid a UUID when possible.
 - If UUID needs to be used, generate it deterministically: derive the UUID from the fields which make the event unique (natural key) if possible.